Is Endoscopic Sleeve Gastroplasty Covered by Insurance?

 Complications from surgery translate into increased medical costs to address the complications.
 Gastric sleeve surgery has an associated complication rate of 13% which is far higher than the 2% related to endoscopic sleeve gastroplasty (ESG).

-What Do I Do if My Insurance Does not Cover Bariatric Surgery?
+What Do I Do if My Insurance Does Not Cover Bariatric Surgery?

-Most bariatric surgeons work with companies that offer medical loans to help patients finance necessary surgery.
+Also, most bariatric surgeons work with companies that offer medical loans to help patients finance necessary surgery.
 IBI Healthcare offers flexible financing options, and some of them require no payments in the first 3-6 months.
 It may also be possible to offset costs using an FSA or HSA account.

 Additional alternatives may include:

-• Changing employers or insurance carriers that offer coverage for bariatric surgery;
+• Changing employers or insurance carriers that offer coverage for bariatric surgery.

-• Begin a medical weight loss program with a bariatric surgery center;
+• Begin a medical weight loss program with a bariatric surgery center.

 • The IRS allows certain deductions for weight loss-related costs that you may be eligible to benefit from.